EATON BUSINESS SCHOOL LLC 2023 Certification Badge

 The Weber–Fechner law

-1. what if I have determined my price through cost-plus pricing and I want to tap into a new market and need to offer discounts for that purpose.
-How would I know how much I need to reduce the price so that my target market perceives the reduction as interesting?
+1. What if you have determined a price through cost-plus pricing and you want to tap into a new market and need to offer discounts for that purpose.
+How would you know how much you need to reduce the price so that your target market perceives the reduction as interesting?

-2. Or, what if my business goal is to gain market share by offering bargains?
-Would a reduction of 15% be enough so that my target market considers the reduction as being a bargain?
+2. Or, what if your business goal is to gain market share by offering bargains?
+Would a reduction of 15% be enough so that your target market considers the reduction as being a bargain?

-For those and similar questions insights from “Psychophysics”, a particular branch of psychology helps us to find appropriate answers.
+For those and similar questions insights from “Psychophysics”, a particular branch of psychology help us to find appropriate answers.

 Simply put, psychophysics studies the relationship between physical stimuli, such as Smelling, Sounds, changes in Temperature and the like and the (Psychological) sensations and perceptions they induce.